huma-engineering/huma-docs/data-collection/admin-portal/managing-organisations/exporting-and-archiving-an-organisation.md

 ![image](./assets/Admin0202.png)

 Once your organisation has been archived, you will no longer be able to see it on your portal.
-However, if you need to retrieve the data at a later date, please contact a Super Admin who will be able to restore it.
+However, if you need to retrieve the data at a later date, please contact a super admin who will be able to restore it.

 **Related articles**: [Creating a new Organisation](./creating-a-new-organisation.md); [Exporting the configuration or localisation files](../managing-deployments/tools-and-navigation/exporting-config-or-localization-files.md)